Director of the Centre for the Study of the Legacies of British Slavery

 ‘Writing Histories, Making "Race": Slave-owners and their Stories’,Australian Historical Studies 47 (3) (2016), pp. 365-80.

-Keith now works part-time in the Centre with particular responsibility for maintaining the database and website.
+Keith is Honorary Senior Research Fellow in the History department and is retired but continues to work with the Centre, especially on maintaining the database and website.
 He was previously Co-director of the Structure and Significance of British Caribbean Slave-ownership 1763-1833 project (2013-2015) and co-founder of the original Legacies of British Slave-ownership project (2009-2012).
+He was also Acting Director of the Centre from September 2019-May 2020.
 After many years teaching in other universities, Keith joined the UCL History Department in 2006.
 He has researched and published particularly on the history of gender, work and politics among the 19th century British working class and co-edited, with Catherine Hall, Race, Nation and Empire: making histories 1750 to the present (2010).
 He also co-wrote, with Catherine Hall and Jane Rendall, Defining the Victorian Nation (2000) and, with Sonya Rose, 'Citizenship and Empire, 1867-1928' in At Home with the Empire: Metropolitan Culture and the Imperial World, ed.
 Catherine Hall and Sonya O. Rose (2006).

 Senior Research Associate